• Recipes

 scraping down honey butter in a metal bowl.

-If you want to make it fancy, use a large star tip and a piping bag to create cupcake-like swirls.
+When I'm feeling fancy, I use a piping bag with a large star tip to create cupcake-like swirls.
 Or, you can use a small cookie scoop to scoop gorgeous little honey butter balls.
+In this case, you can pipe or scoop the honey butter a few hours in advance and refrigerate without seeing any butter and honey separation.

 honey butter in a piping bag being pushed toward the star tip using a bowl scraper.